wkm/obelisk/rinst/README.md

 ### Counter
 A `Counter` tracks how many times something has occured.
 It can only increase.
 Generally counters become interesting when their change is measured over time. (eg. how many requests have been served)

-### XXXX Value
+### Value
-A `Value` is a container that exposes how many times a value has changed as well as its current state. (eg. the hostname)
+A `Value` is a container that exposes how many times a value has changed as well as its current state. (eg. the hostname or number of active workers)

 ### XXXX Gauge
 A `Gauge` is a function which can be executed to get the instantaneous state of the system. (eg. the number of open files)